Lowkey Media Viewer

 Open a Comic Archive

-Comic book archives (.cbz and .zip) open just like directories.
+Comic book archives (.cbz, .cbr, and .zip) open just like directories.
 Pick one from the file dialog, drag it onto the window, or double-click it in Explorer / Finder — the viewer extracts the contents and loads every page into the list view automatically.
+RAR-based comic archives (.cbr) are extracted with a bundled UnRAR binary, so no external dependency is required.
 Reopening the same archive is instant, and the temporary extraction is cleaned up when you quit the app.

 Drag & Drop Import